Slow Learner: "Low-lands"

 Dennis Flange, a lawyer at Wasp and Winsome, Attorneys at Law, calls into the office, telling them he's not coming in.
 What he's going to do instead is sit at home and drink wine with the neighborhood garbage man, Rocco Squarcione.
 As they sit and talk, Dennis's wife, Cindy, comes home and is noticeably frustrated by Dennis's afternoon activities.
-To make matters worse, an old rowdy college "friend" of the Flanges, named Pig Bodine, shows up in a stolen MG to see his old friend.
+To make matters worse, an old rowdy Navy "friend" of the Flanges, named Pig Bodine, shows up in a stolen MG to see his old friend.
 At this, Cindy orders the three men off the premises.
 They all get in Rocco's garbage truck, and head down to the dump, patrolled by an old man named Bolingbroke.
 There, Dennis waxes philosophical about the dump, thinking of it as an allegory for his life up to that point, and possibly his life in the future.
 Rocco leaves for home, and Bolingbroke, Bodine, and Dennis turn in for the night, swapping sea stories as they doze off.
 Then, in the middle of the night, Dennis hears a woman's voice calling "Anglo!
 Anglo with the golden hair!".
 Realizing this is him, Dennis runs off into the dump looking for the woman.
 Remembering that Bolingbroke said that gypsies were in the area, Dennis wonders if the woman he's looking for is a gypsy.
 Then he sees her.
-She is the most beautiful woman he's ever seen... and is also three feet tall.
+She is the most beautiful woman he has ever seen... and is also three feet tall.
 She takes him to her home, tunneling deep into the dump, where she asks him to marry her.
-He declines, saying he's already married.
+He declines, saying he is already married.
 To this, she starts crying, thinking Dennis won't take her.
 He then thinks she looks like a child, and that he always wanted children, but Cindy was too busy.
 He then tells her he'll stay... for a while.